Handy4ndy/ESP32-XRPL/README.md

 1. Clone this repository or download the ZIP file and extract it.

-2. Open the `xrplaccountmonitor.ino` file in the Arduino IDE.
+2. Open the `ledger_account_monitor.ino` file in the Arduino IDE.

 3. Install the required libraries:
    - ArduinoJson
    - WebSockets

-4. Configure your WiFi credentials and XRPL wallet address in the `xrplaccountmonitor.ino` file:
+4. Configure your WiFi credentials and XRPL wallet address in the `ledger_account_monitor.ino` file:

    ```cpp
    const char* ssid = "Your_SSID";